 It’s very hard to target people on this hashtag as they have extremely varied interests and a very low chance of actually being interested in your content.
 Maybe they’re on the hashtag just looking for a pub nearby to go grab a beer.

 The algorithm looks at the number of people who saw your photo vs. the number of people who liked your photo.
 If a lot of people see your photo on this hashtag but none of them like it, the algorithm decides it’s not a great photo, so it will stop showing it to more people.
-With that in mind, it’s better to have 1000 people see your photo on a small targeted hashtag with a high percentage of them liking it, than having 10,000 people see it on a large hashtag but with only a few of them like it.
+With that in mind, it’s better to have 1000 people see your photo on a small targeted hashtag with a high percentage of them liking it, than having 10,000 people see it on a large hashtag but a small percentage of likes.

 9. Organize Giveaways